AntaresSimulatorTeam/antares-doc/docs/reference/storages.md

 ## Additional constraints

-When solving the problem of short-term storages, Antares then finds the evolution of 3 variables:
+When solving the problem of short-term storages, Antares determines the evolution of 3 types of variables:

 - Level $S(h)$ (in MWh) of the storage
-- Charge $P_\text{stored}(h)$ (in MW): incoming power
+- Charge $P_\text{stored}(h)$ (in MW): incoming power flow
-- Discharge $P_\text{released}(h)$ (in MW): outgoing power
+- Discharge $P_\text{released}(h)$ (in MW): outgoing power flow

-You can set additional constraints on these variables to restrict the solutions of the problem.
+You can define additional constraints on these variables to restrict the solutions of the problem.
+However, you cannot combine variables of different types within the same constaint.

-Additional constraints are a powerful feature that allow to couple a set of time steps to apply the constraint on (see the [constraint equation](#additional-constraint-model)).
+These additional constraints are linked to a powerful feature that allows you to select any set of time steps to which the constraint applies (see the [constraint equation](#additional-constraint-model)).
-For example, additional constraints allow to model a daily constraint on a range of hours such as the amount of power injection in the storage should be bounded between 10am and 2pm.
+For example, this feature enables the modeling of a daily constraint over a specific time window, such as requiring that power be injected into storage only between 10am and 2pm.

 #### Name